kkbonsu/personal-finance-wallet/replit.md

   - Added BOLT11 invoice generation and parsing for Lightning transactions
   - Integrated real @scure/bip32, @scure/bip39, @noble/hashes cryptographic libraries
   - Completely removed all USDT functionality from the entire application
-  - Converted modal-based flows to dedicated pages: /send, /receive, /swap, /buy
-  - Implemented standard navigation flows for better user experience
-  - Updated QuickActions component to use page navigation instead of modals
-  - Removed vault functionality and all vault-related features
-  - Renamed DeFi to Invest throughout the application for better branding
-  - Updated navigation to remove vault tab and consolidate to 4 main tabs
   - Maintained separate Bitcoin and Lightning account management as per Spark architecture

 ## Changelog